ddoodev/guide/guide/index.md

 # Introduction
 ## What is Discordoo?
 Discordoo is a next generation API interaction library for Discord.
-It was built from ground-ip to give a new look on Discord libraries - fast, scalable and easy to use.
+It was built from ground-up to give a new look on Discord libraries - fast, scalable and easy to use.
 Main library only contains API bindings and is unopinonated, however we have Waifoo - opinionated
 Discordoo-based framework for building scalable and performant apps.
 ### Why not Eris or Discord.js?